Sanderstead: History

 One of the more curious aspects of Sanderstead is that it has no pub, unlike nearby Warlingham which has around six.

-On the edge of the village lies the site of the Old Saw Mill now home to a number of private residences and the picturesque setting for Sanderstead Cricket Club.
+On the edge of the village lies the site of the Old Saw Mill, now home to a number of private residences and the picturesque setting for Sanderstead Cricket Club.
 Cricket has been played in the area since the 18th century, with matches recorded in 1731 and 1732.
-The ground itself has been in use since 1883 and continues to the present day with four teams playing in the Surrey Championship and a number of other Colts and friendly teams.
+The Old Saw Mill cricket ground itself has been in use since 1926 and continues to the present day with five teams playing in the Surrey Championship and a number of other Colts, The legendary Sunday XI and other friendly teams.

 Located between Limpsfield Road and Kingswood Lane is the large Kings Wood.

 It derives its name from a small wood to the north of Kings Wood Lodge.
 In 1823, Ordnance Survey Maps called the wood Sanderstead Wood, but this might be due to a mistake.

 It covers some 147½ acres, criss-crossed by ancient rides and is on relatively flat ground.
 It was purchased in 1937 under the Green Belt Act by the local council and is now public open space.
 There is the site of a Romano-British settlement on the northern boundary, a small farmstead undisturbed for 2000 years.

 Education

-Sanderstead has four schools, namely; Atwood Primary Academy, Gresham Primary School, Kingsdown Secondary School and Ridgeway Primary School.
+Sanderstead has four schools, namely; Atwood Primary School, Gresham Primary School, Kingsdown Secondary School and Ridgeway Primary School.
 It is also conveniently placed for a number of others located within a couple of miles from the village including Croydon High School, Harris Academy Purley, Riddlesdown Collegiate, Royal Russell School, The Quest Academy, Thomas More Catholic School, Warlingham School, and Whitgift School.